deep-diver/keras-sd-serving/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-This is written based on the Stable Diffusion with Three Endpoints notebook.
-This notebook shows how to deploy Diffusion Model into Hugging Face Endpoint while having Encoder/Decoder in a local environment.
-So, you will see how to separate each parts into different environment.
+This method shows how to generate images with a given text prompt by interacting with three parts of Stable Diffusion.
+There is one significat difference comparing to **2.
+Three Endpoints (w/ 🤗 Endpoint)**.
+In this scenario, diffusion model is deployed on the Hugging Face Endpoint while keeping other models in local environment.
+It basically shows the flexibility of organizing Stable Diffusion in various situations (i.e. `text encoder`: local, `diffusion model`/`decoder`: Cloud, etc.,).

 <details><summary>details</summary>
 <p>